liukewia/Solving-TSP-VRP/README.md

 A MATLAB Implementation of Heuristic Algorithms to Traveling Salesman Problem and Vehicle Routing Problems.

 ## Goal
 To explore the value of minimum distance that all vehicles travel in each time of route planning.
-(The objective value can be something else other than distance if one wish, such as time, cost, etc.)
+(The type of the objective function can be something other than distance if one wish, such as time, cost, etc.)

 ## Environment
 * MATLAB